stolostron/rhacm-docs/security/policy_example.md

 ```

-See [Creating a security policy](create_policy.md) to create a policy.
-You can also create custom policy controllers to validate the compliance of your policies.
-See [Policy controllers](../security/policy_controllers.md).
+See [Managing a security policy](create_policy.md) to create and update a policy.
+You can also enable and update Red Hat Advanced Cluster Management policy controllers to validate the compliance of your policies.
+See [Policy controllers](policy_controllers.md).
 See [Governance and risk](compliance_intro.md) for more policy topics.